 where, in the wave function $\xi={n,k_y}$ (${n,k_y,k_z}$) for $2$D ($3$D) and $\mu$ is the chemical potential.
 Although ideally one should take summation over all the energy states inside as well as outside of the QW, we restrict ourselves only to the states inside the QW as we aim to extract the signature of gapless ICMs' close to the undoped situation.

+Note that our calculation is valid in the perturbative limit of $\Lambda$ (see Eq.\,(\ref{e_rkky})) where the second order contribution to the ground-state energy contains the information of RKKY exchange interaction between the impurity spins which break the translational symmetry only locally.
+Hence, only electrons within a limited wavelength range near the Fermi energy are scattered resulting in a density modulation around the impurity.
+Therefore, the band structure of graphene as well as WSM will not be significantly modified by such density oscillations in presence of the impurities.
+Also, they can't influence the topological character of the bulk as well as ICM in 2D graphene and 3D WSM.

 In Fig.\,\ref{Fig2:rkky_mu}(a) we show that the RKKY exchange interaction strength for 2D graphene as a function of the chemical potential $\mu$ for three different values of the parameter $\gamma L$.
 We restrict $\mu$ to be within the energy window where only gapless ICM appear.
 We find that the exchange interaction exhibits oscillatory nature which is immune to the values of $\gamma L$.
 This oscillatory nature is quite usual where RKKY interaction is mediated by the bulk states\,\cite{satpathy1,grapheneABS}.
 Though the {\it zeroth} energy ($E_{n=0}$) contribution does not depend on $\gamma L$, the exchange interaction smoothly enhances via the probability wave function with the enhancement of the IS breaking term.
 Interestingly, unlike other systems, the behavior of $J_{\text{ex}}$ with $\mu$ is non-decaying due to the linearity of the ICM.
-On the other hand, contributions due to the massive modes ($E_{n>0}$) are vanishingly small for this range of $\mu$, as these modes reside outside the region $-1\le\mu\le1$ for all the three $\gamma L$ values considered here.
-Note that, the gap between two immediate $E_{n>0}$ energy levels is $(2/L)\sqrt{\gamma L-1}$ which is higher than this range of $\mu$.
-We have checked that beyond this range of $\mu$, massive modes start affecting but their contributions are significantly smaller than that of ICM ($\sim 10^{-3}$).
-Also, $\gamma L$ describes the gap of the bulk states of the two regions outside the QW.
-Therefore, within this range of $\mu$, the RKKY exchange interaction is exclusively dominated by the gapless modes, indicating direct signatures of ICM.
+On the other hand, we have checked that contributions arising due to the massive modes ($E_{n>0}$) are significantly smaller than that of ICM ($\sim 10^{-3}$).
+Therefore, the RKKY exchange interaction is mainly dominated by the gapless modes, indicating direct signatures of ICM.